clairehyh99/Comammox-Nitrospira-annotation/README.md

 1. Quality Filtering and Read Merging

-a.
 Raw paired-end reads are processed using fastp v0.23.2 (Chen et al., 2018) and merged with FLASH v2.2.00 (Magoč et al., 2011) under the following criteria:

-b.
+a.
 Reads are truncated where the average quality score < 20 within a 50 bp sliding window.

-c.
+b.
 Truncated reads shorter than 50 bp and reads containing ambiguous bases (N) are discarded.

-d.
+c.
 Overlapping sequences longer than 10 bp are merged, allowing a maximum mismatch ratio of 0.2.

-e.
+d.
 Unmerged reads are discarded.

 Each sample produces a *.merged.fastq.gz file.
 All operations are parallelized via Slurm (--cpus-per-task 16) with logs written to /path/to/processed.